Relaticle/flowforge/docs/content/index.md

   3 Integration Patterns

   #description
-  Use as Filament Pages, Resource integration, or standalone Livewire components - whatever fits your needs.
+  Use as Filament Pages, Resource integration, or standalone Livewire components - whatever fits your architecture.
   :::

   :::u-page-feature